Gemstone5-rx/simple_shell/README.md

 You will need to use static variables
 You are not allowed to use getline
 You don’t have to:
-be able to move the cursor7.
-Simple shell 0.2.1
+be able to move the cursor

+7. Simple shell 0.2.1
 #advanced
 Simple shell 0.2 +
 You are not allowed to use strtok
 Repo:
 GitHub repository: simple_shell

 8. Simple shell 0.4.1
 #advanced
 Simple shell 0.4 +
 handle arguments for the built-in exit
-Usage: exit status, where status is an integer used to exit the she9. setenv, unsetenv
+Usage: exit status, where status is an integer used to exit the she

+9. setenv, unsetenv
 #advanced
 Simple shell 1.0 +
 Implement the setenv and unsetenv builtin commands